haagahelia/mobilecourse/docs/React Native/layout.md

 title: "Layout"
 sidebar_position: 3
 ---
-- Layout can be defined by using **flexbox**
-- Flexbox works same way in React Native as it works with CSS in HTML
+React Native uses **Flexbox** as its primary layout system.
+Flexbox works same way in React Native as it works with CSS in HTML.

--  In flexbox layout, the parent container becomes the **Flex container**, and all its children become **Flex items**.
+In the flexbox layout, the parent container becomes the **Flex container**, and all its children become **Flex items**.

 ![](img/flexbox.PNG)